Ribert and Robert's Wonderworld

-Ribert and Robert's Wonderworld is a children's educational television series that is part animated, part live action.
-It was created by Mike DeVitto.
-As of May 2007, the series airs on over 120 public television stations in North America.
+Ribert and Robert's Wonderworld is a children's education animated/live-action hybrid television series that was created by Mike DeVitto.
+The series aired for seventy-eight episodes from 2005 to 2008.

 Premise

-The series revolves around Ribert, a young animated toad that wears a cap & later a safety helmet, who wants to know "everything", and Robert, his human friend, as they spend each episode learning about different topics against the backdrop of a magical island amusement park, known as WonderWorld.
+The series revolves around Ribert, a young animated frog that wears a cap and later a safety helmet, who wants to know "everything", and Robert, his human friend, as they spend each episode learning about different topics against the backdrop of a magical island theme park, known as Wonderworld.
 The show's tagline is: The first show a kid can ride!

-Episode Format
+Format

 Each episode follows a general format, concentrating on a single topic.
-Ribert is curious by nature, and he "wants to know everything", according to the song he sings at the start of each episode.
-Robert, a human, is his best friend and partner.
-He's the one who pilots the roller coaster car Ribert and his viewers (known as Power Pals) ride as they learn about the day's topic.
+Ribert is curious by nature, and he "wants to know everything", according to a song at the start of each episode.
+Robert is his best friend and partner.
+He pilots the roller coaster car that Ribert and the viewers (known as Power Pals) ride as they learn about the day's topic.

 Ribert tells Robert what he wants to learn about that day.
 Subjects have included birthdays, dinosaurs, "being safe" and "being a good friend".
-Robert powers up the roller coaster car and Ribert (along with the Power Pals), put on their safety helmets as the journey begins.
+Robert turns on the roller coaster car, and Ribert and the viewers prepare for the journey.

 The goal of each episode is to solve three "challenges" as the roller coaster car travels the track in the Wonderworld amusement park.
-Three times over the course of the episode, Robert asks the Power Pals a question, and once it's answered correctly, the Power Pals are given a "magic key", which is a key with a human face painted in it, and the respective keys are called in order Jen, Lee and Tiffany.
-Ribert asks each "magic key" to open a door for him, and everyone is treated to a visit by human "friends", who perform a skit or task describing the day's subject matter.
+Three times over the course of the episode, Robert asks the Power Pals a question, and once it is answered correctly, the Power Pals are given a "magic key".
+Each key has a human face painted in it, and the respective keys are called in order: Jen, Lee and Tiffany.
+When the roller coaster car arrives at a door, Ribert asks each "magic key" to open a door for him in song, and the viewers are treated to a visit by human "friends", who perform a skit or task describing the day's subject matter.
 One of the doors is usually occupied by Cousin Chris, who draws a picture related to the day's topic.
-After each presentation, Ribert and Robert discuss it together before the roller coaster car moves to the next challenge.
+After each presentation, Ribert and Robert discuss it together before the roller coaster car moves onto the next challenge.

 After all three "magic keys" are obtained, a "secret word" is revealed that is in line with the day's subject.
 Clues to the "secret word" are provided to the Power Pals during the course of the episode.
-Upon the completion of the mission, Ribert and Robert say goodbye to the Power Pals with a song.
+Upon the completion of the mission, Ribert and Robert bid farewell in song.